Portable alpha strategies

 Source of active return matters

 Of the three factors, the credit risk factor exposure was most explanatory.
 This implies that many active Core and CorePlus bond managers have relied on an overweight to credit-sensitive securities to drive excess return.
+Simple linear regression has been conducted to analyze the relationship between common factors and performance.

 This has a very important, but often overlooked, effect on total portfolio diversification.
 The credit overweight may boost returns in up markets, but it may also result in larger fixed income drawdowns in periods of equity sell-offs—the very time when investors may need the diversification of core bonds.